vitalibarozzi/vitalibarozzi/README.md

 I'm Vitali (he/him), a brazillian 🇧🇷  Haskell developer.

-Talk to me about compilers ⚡ or music 🎧.
+Talk to me about compilers ⚡.

 <!--
 **vitalibarozzi/vitalibarozzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.